hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 MAXIMUM NUMBER OF ITERATIONS FOR K AND EPSILON : 50 / diffusion and source terms of k-e or Spalart-Allmaras
 ```

-Telemac2d will printout warning messages when convergence could not be reached with the defined combination of accuracy and maximum iteration number keywords.
+Telemac2d will print out warning messages when convergence could not be reached with the defined combination of accuracy and maximum iteration number keywords.
 The warning message printouts can be deactivated with the `INFORMATION ABOUT SOLVER` keyword, but deactivating convergence warnings is not recommended.

 (tm2d-tidal)=
 ### Tidal Flats